Elizabeth Kitley

-Elizabeth Kitley is an American college basketball player for the Virginia Tech Hokies of the Atlantic Coast Conference (ACC).
+Elizabeth Ann Kitley (born September 17, 2001) is an American professional basketball player who is currently a free agent.
+She played college basketball at Virginia Tech.
+She was drafted 24th overall in the 2024 WNBA draft by the Las Vegas Aces.

-Early life and high school career
+Early life

 Kitley grew up playing basketball, softball and volleyball, preferring softball by fifth grade.
 She switched her focus to basketball before her freshman year at Northwest Guilford High School in Greensboro, North Carolina, when she stood 6 ft 2 in (1.88 m).
 As a sophomore, Kitley led Northwest Guilford to its first state championship at the 4A tournament and was named most valuable player (MVP) of the title game.
 She helped her team win another state title in her junior season, repeating as MVP of the title game.
 Before her senior season, Kitley suffered a torn anterior cruciate ligament during an Amateur Athletic Union game.
 Following surgery, she was sidelined until the final two games of the season.
 Rated a five-star recruit by ESPN, she committed to play for Virginia Tech at the college level under head coach Kenny Brooks.